CM-IV/library-api/README.md

 This is a CRUD API with full Create, Read, Update, and Delete functionality.

-AdonisJS Auth is used for Authorization functionality.
+AdonisJS Auth is used for Authentication functionality.